JunedConnect/project-lambda/README.md

 # Project Lambda

-This project demonstrates how to build a **serverless URL shortener** using AWS Lambda, API Gateway, and CloudFront.
-The architecture provides **high availability, automatic scaling, and cost-effective** URL shortening services with a modern web interface and API endpoints.

 The project builds a complete URL shortener service using **serverless AWS services** with **automated CI/CD pipelines** that deploy infrastructure and frontend code.
 The setup includes **CloudFront CDN** for global content delivery, **S3 static hosting** for the frontend, and **Lambda functions** for the backend API.

 The architecture uses **serverless components** throughout, with **DynamoDB** for data storage, **API Gateway** for REST API management, and **CloudFront** for global content delivery. **Everything is automated**, from infrastructure deployment to frontend updates.